Professor Maud Lemoine (Imperial College London)

-Maud Lemoine is a Consultant and Reader in Hepatology at St Mary’s hospital, Imperial College London, UK.
+Maud Lemoine is a Professor of Hepatology and Consultant in Hepatology at St Mary’s hospital, Imperial College London, UK.
+Professor Lemoine leads the PROLIFICA group.
 She completed her medical degree and PhD in Paris, France.
 She also graduated in political sciences from the Institute of Political Studies in Paris.
 Her research activities are mainly focused on the prevention and management of viral hepatitis in resource-limited countries, mainly in Africa.
 Since 2011, she has been working with the Medical Research Council (MRC) The Gambia unit, as part of the hepatitis B PROLIFICA programme in The Gambia and Senegal.
-She is currently leading the PROLIFICA group.

-Rita Carvalho is a project manager at Imperial College London.
-She completed her MSc in Biochemistry in Lisbon, Portugal, and her PhD in Biomedicine at the Faculty of Medicine, University of Utrecht, The Netherlands.
-She has been a Project Manager at Imperial College London since 2017, and has started project managing PROLIFICA in 2018.
+Emma Lord is a Project Manager at Imperial College London.
+She completed her PhD in Ophthalmic Genetics at the University of Leeds, UK.
+She has worked at Imperial College London since 2018, and started project managing PROLIFICA in 2020.

 Tim Hallett, based at the Department of Infectious Disease Epidemiology is Professor of Global Health.
 His work with the Applied HIV Epidemiology research group centres on the development and application of mathematical models for interpreting surveillence data, analyzing control trials and planning interventions.
 The overall aim of this research is to come to conclusions about the optimal use of limited resources in the response to HIV epidemic worldwide.
 He leads the HIV Modelling Consortium, which is a network epidemiologists, mathematical modellers and health-economists.
 He also works with UNAIDS and the Reference Group on Estimates, Modelling and Projections in developing the methods for calculating international AIDS statistics and serves on the PEPFAR Scientific Advisory Board.